From industry expertise to software product: a founder's playbook for non-tech operators

 Phase 3: Find a build partner

-You need a development team — not a technical co-founder (unless you are building a venture-scale company).
-See technical co-founder vs development partner for the full comparison.
+You need a development team - not a technical co-founder (unless you are building venture-scale).
+See technical co-founder vs development partner.
+Look for: experience with your product type, willingness to do Discovery, and flexible deal structures (cash, equity, revenue share).

 Phase 4: Build the MVP